Generic method for bijections between blossoming trees and planar maps

 \begin{lem} All bipolar edges belong to the resulting blossoming tree $\BB M$, and each vertex carries exactly one opening stem, immediately before the bipolar edge in clockwise order. \end{lem}

-\begin{proof} This is proved inductively on the number of non polar vertices of $M$.
+\begin{proof} This is proved inductively on the number of non-polar vertices of $M$.
 The lemma is true in the smallest case (three parallel edges between $s$ and $t$).
 Let now $M$ have at least two inner vertices.
-Let $f$ be the (only) generic face incident to $s$, $g$ the bounded non generic face, and $u$ the sink of~$f$.
-The vertex $u$ may be incident to the outer face (and even equal to $t$); this specific case is illustrated in Fig.~\ref{fig:specific_cubic}, and the generic case is illustrated in Fig.~\ref{fig:generic_cubic}.
-We show that the bipolar edge $(s,u)$ satisfies the lemma, and in each possible case we build smaller non separable cubic maps such that $\BB{M}$ is obtained from their respective blossoming trees by grafting them together with the small subtree made of $s$, $u$ and their incident edges and stems.
+Let $f$ be the (only) generic face incident to $s$, $g$ the bounded non-generic face, and $u$ the sink of~$f$.
+The vertex $u$ may be incident to the outer face (and even be equal to $t$); this specific case is illustrated in Fig.~\ref{fig:specific_cubic}, and the generic case is illustrated in Fig.~\ref{fig:generic_cubic}.
+We show that the bipolar edge $(s,u)$ satisfies the lemma, and in each possible case we build smaller non-separable cubic maps such that $\BB{M}$ is obtained from their respective blossoming trees by grafting them together with the small subtree made of $s$, $u$ and their incident edges and stems.

 \emph{Let us first prove that the bipolar edge $(s,u)$ satisfies the lemma.}

 Properties of the minimal Eulerian orientation of $\overline M$ imply that the border of the outer face is a clockwise cycle, and that the edges incident to $g$ are oriented clockwise or counterclockwise around $g$ depending on whether they are incident to the outer face or not.
 Observe also that the two outer edges incident to $s$ are oriented clockwise and since they are unnecessary to the accessibility of~$t$, they belong to the closure.
 Therefore the bipolar edge $(s,u)$, oriented from $s$ to $u$, belongs to the tree.